zenml-io/zenml/docs/book/advanced-guide/pipelines/settings.md

 - Stack component specific configuration, e.g., if you have an experiment tracker passing in the name of the experiment at runtime.

-You will learn about all of the above in more detail later, but for now, lets try to understand that all of this configuration flows through one central concept, called `BaseSettings` (From here on, we use `settings` and `BaseSettings` as analagous in this guide).
+You will learn about all of the above in more detail later, but for now, lets try to understand that all of this configuration flows through one central concept, called `BaseSettings` (From here on, we use `settings` and `BaseSettings` as analogous in this guide).

 ### How to use settings